 - For Layer Time based on values stored in two fields, set Start Time Field and End Time Field to the corresponding fields that contain the start and end times.

 - For Layer Time based on a time dimension, set Time Dimension to the appropriate dimension.

-- If the time extent is empty it likely means that the time field did not contain any valid time stamps.
-If you are expecting the field to contain valid time stamps investigate your data and specifically for string or numeric fields verify that the time stamps are stored in one of the supported time formats.
+- If the time extent is empty, it likely means that the time field did not contain any valid time stamps.
+If you are expecting the field to contain valid time stamps, investigate your data and, specifically for string or numeric fields, verify that the time stamps are stored in one of the supported time formats.

 - Optionally, set a Time Zone for the layer.
 This allows you to view your temporal content so it is aligned with other time-aware elements, such as the scene's lighting model, as well as mix together content from different time zones.
 The values from a time-aware layer are adjusted from their own time zone to the map's time zone.
-You can additionally check Adjust for Daylight Saving to view the data in daylight savings time, when applicable, or uncheck to always show it in standard time.
+You can additionally check Adjust for Daylight Saving to view the data in daylight saving time, when applicable, or uncheck to always show it in standard time.

-- Optionally set a Time Offset value for your data.
+- Optionally, set a Time Offset value for your data.
 This allows you to align and visualize multiple temporal datasets through time.